murugespandian/examples/README.md

 If the objects are padded (64 bytes.)
 Then there is no need to wait for the ownership of the cache line,since Objects are in the different cache line.

-Its Synchronisation in kind in hardware level.
+Its Synchronisation  kind in hardware level.